KaleemNwzKhan/KaleemNwzKhan.github.io/_pages/About.md

 </p>

 <p>
 <strong>Research Focus:</strong> My research centers on advancing cooperative perception in autonomous systems, with a focus on autonomous vehicles (AVs).
 I aim to develop accurate and scalable infrastructure-assisted and vehicle-to-vehicle cooperative perception frameworks that operate within real-time constraints.
-Additionally, I explore neural rendering methods such as NeRF and 3D Gaussian Splatting for 3D traffic scene reconstruction and novel view synthesis.
+Additionally, I explore neural rendering methods, such as NeRF and 3D Gaussian Splatting, for 3D traffic scene reconstruction and novel view synthesis.
 With this, I aim to enhance AVs' perception capabilities beyond traditional approaches.
 </p>

 <p>